pypa/pip-audit/README.md

                         False)
   -o FILE, --output FILE
-                        output results to the given file (default: None) --ignore-vuln IGNORE_VULNS
-                        ignore a specific vulnerability by its vulnerability ID (default: [])
+                        output results to the given file (default: None) --ignore-vuln ID      ignore a specific vulnerability by its vulnerability ID (default: [])
 ```
 <!-- @end-pip-audit-help@ -->